 But his customers were “kind” and didn’t say anything.
 And that made him feel even worse.
 He felt like an imposter and lived constantly worried that his clients were going to fire him.

 When Brian called me, we worked together to structure his engagements to end on a high.
 I also gave him some additional training and resources that dramatically extended the value he could provide to his clients.

 Now, Brian can lose a client at any time and not skip a beat.
 He’s got a full roster of great clients, who are getting a ton of value from him, and he’s having the time of his life.

 Chances are you’re making at least one of these mistakes.
 Unfortunately, the vast majority of coaches do.

-But it’s my mission in life to help coaches realize, by fixing these three problems, they can build a brilliant consultancy where they get work from their zone of genius to help their clients generate incredible results.
+But it’s my mission to help coaches realize that by fixing these three problems, they can build a brilliant consultancy where they get work from their zone of genius to help their clients generate incredible results.

 When you stop making mistakes, you’ll find you can get paid more by clients who genuinely appreciate the value you bring.

 However, if you’re looking to cut the learning curve and open yourself up to a proven system that will do the heavy lifting for you, then I’d love the opportunity to share with you the Predictable Success model and how it has consistently helped consultants escape the Doom Loop and build the career of their dreams!